hushion-r/code-ref/README.md

 #### Site stopped working?
 But works on local?
 Make sure you drop changed tables from the environment then restart from the portal.

+### Can do some saves but not others?
+Check allowed columnn length

 ### Add SQL Server Connection
 Open `database.config.ts`